 If you are unsure of your driving test date or time, or have lost your confirmation e-mail, you can check a practical driving test date online.

-If you would like to get either a later or earlier driving test date, you can change your driving test date online or by phone.
+If you would like to get either a later or even an earlier driving test date, you can change your driving test date online or by phone.

-If you can no longer make the driving test, you can cancel your test with a full refund if enough notice is provided.
+If you can no longer make the DVSA practical driving test, you can cancel your test with a full refund if enough notice is provided.